Lagrange-Labs/lsc-client-cli/README.md

   # i.e. ./dist/lagrange-cli generate-config -c ./config.toml -n mainnet -r optimism
   ```

 - Deploy Node: creates a docker-compose file and deploys the docker container for the attestation node.
-The network name can be either `mainnet` or `holesky`.
 The prometheus port is the port which binds the prometheus server to the host machine.

   ```bash
   lagrange-cli deploy -c <Client Config File Path> -i <Docker Image Name> -p <Prometheus Port>